 Basic Skills Courses are conveniently taught in Lakewood Ranch, free of charge, for residents living in eligible CDD areas of LWR.
 Class size is limited to allow ample personalized attention and hands-on experience.

 After completing all 20 hours of training, residents become members in LWR CERT, are provided a backpack filled with supplies, and are assigned to a neighborhood team.
 Residents may be permitted to make up missed sessions with Training Committee permission; enrollment preference will be given to residents who can complete all four days within a single session.

 Residents who reside outside the LWR CDD areas are welcome to attend Basic Skills Training courses on a space available basis and are encouraged to recruit neighbors to assist them in creating a CERT program in their neighborhood.

 Frequently asked questions

 Residents who live within Phase 1 of Lakewood Ranch (the neighborhoods within the CDDS – Country Club, Edgewater, Country Club West, Summerfield and Greenbrook) are eligible to become members of LWR CERT.
 After completing the free (and very educational!)
 20-hour FEMA Basic Skills Course, eligible residents automatically become members and are assigned to a Team in their neighborhood.

 Nothing!
 There are no dues or fees.
-In fact, instead of you paying to be a member, we supply our members with a Manatee-County issued CERT ID, a handheld emergency radio, a complete LWR CERT search and rescue outfit (with gloves, an identifying vest and helmet) and a CERT backpack filled with useful first aid and search and rescue supplies.
-We also provide each of our members with a hydration pack, which they are free to use even when they are not responding to a disaster in LWR.
+In fact, instead of you paying to be a member, we supply our members with a Manatee-County issued CERT ID, a handheld emergency radio, a complete LWR CERT search and rescue outfit (with gloves, an identifying vest and helmet) and a CERT backpack filled with useful first aid and search and rescue supplies which they are free to use even when they are not responding to a disaster in LWR.